GSA/search-gov/README.markdown

     rake sunspot:solr:start RAILS_ENV=test
     script/cucumber

-There seems to be a consistency issue with Solr/Sunspot, so if your Cucumber scenarios are failing around Spotlights, try this and then re-run cucumber:

-   rake sunspot:solr:reindex RAILS_ENV=test

 # Code Coverage

 We track test coverage of the codebase over time, to help identify areas where we could write better tests and to see when poorly tested code got introduced.